Can A Relationship Work After A Breakup? Find Out

 5. Be open to outside opinion but trust your guts.

-As it is unarguable that there is no manual for a perfect relationship, both partners are just encouraged to discover and understand their ways and follow the rules to the path they chose to trend religiously.
+As it is unarguable that there is no manual for a perfect relationship, both partners are encouraged to discover and understand their ways and follow the rules of the path they choose to follow religiously.

-But it is more enlightened to make room for an outside opinion like from family, friends, experienced relationship therapist, blogs, random TV series that talk about relationship and family.
+But it is more enlightening to make room for outside opinions like from family, friends, experienced relationship therapists, blogs, and random TV series that talk about relationships and family.

 Suppose you and your partners trust your ways enough.
-In that case, if you both find it uneasy about embracing outside opinion, if it will be challenging to let outsiders influence your decision, the best remains to follow your conscience and do things in the way you both so agreed would be convenient.
+In that case, if you both find it uneasy about embracing outside opinion, if it will be challenging to let outsiders influence your decision, the best remains to follow your conscience and do things as you both agreed would be convenient.

 6. Be the change

-As someone coming out from a breakup to make a new beginning, looking forward to recognizing some change promised by your partner effective is not enough.
+As someone coming out from a breakup to make a new beginning, looking forward to recognizing some change promised by your partner effectively is not enough.

 Your partner might have a larger share of why the relationship is not working but do well to